itsRoss/MuseumPlayerV2/README.md

 ### Description

 This Media Player uses vlc-python library to interact with vlc and to play a video.
 When executed the first video is played in loop mode, then when a button is pressed it switch to the one-shot video, which is played only one time.
-When the second video reaches the end it return to the first one which is played in loop mode.
+When the second video reaches the end it returns to the first one which is played in loop mode.
 When connected to the power the raspberry automatically runs the program after the lxde enviroment is setup.

+This player is intended to be used in a museum in order to exhibit videos show in loop mode, it was studied to work on a button base system designed to be pressed with a foot in relation to the pandemic necessities.

 ------

-### Instructions for creating the player
+### Instructions for installing the player

 **Important!**
-Disable screensaver installing xscreensaver
+Disable raspberry screensaver installing xscreensaver

-**Autostart process:**
+**How to make it startup on boot:**

  - Create .desktop file to be run after Desktop is loaded

    mkdir /home/pi/.config/autostart
    nano /home/pi/.config/autostart/player.desktop

- - Code inside player.desktop:
+ - Code inside the player.desktop file that you have created:

    [Desktop Entry]
    Type=Application